ignatij/goodflag-poc-deno/README.md

    npm run dev
    ```

 3. Open `http://localhost:5173` and upload a PDF.
 Provide the signer’s email plus any required identity fields (name, etc.) and submit; the UI polls the backend until Goodflag reports the workflow as finished, then exposes a download link.
-A default signature field is placed at the top-right of the last PDF page automatically—adjust by editing `DEFAULT_FIELD` in `backend/goodflag.ts`.
+A default signature field is placed at the top-right of the last PDF page automatically—tweak the coordinates via the `SIGNATURE_FIELD_*` env vars if needed.

 To build a static bundle: